On a generalization of affinoid varieties: Complex dagger algebras as -Stein algebras

 the algebra of holomorphic functions

 and the disk algebra

-where $\sC(\D_k(\rho'^+))$ is the ring of continuous functions on $\D_k(\rho'^+)$.
+where $\sC(\D_k(\rho^+))$ is the ring of continuous functions on $\D_k(\rho^+)$.
 These algebras are in the following set-theoretic relations

-and every inclusion is strict in general (\ie not every holomorphic function has a continuous extension to the border of the polycylinder and not every function which is holomorphic inside the polycylinder and continuous on the border can be represented by a summable power-series).
+and every inclusion is strict in general (\ie not every holomorphic function on $\D_k(\rho^-)$ has a continuous extension to the border of the polycylinder and not every function which is holomorphic inside the polycylinder and continuous on the border can be represented by a power-series in $T_k^n(\rho)$).